 This seminar process isn’t something we just threw together.
 Actually, it was years in the making.
 It is tested and proven to work in multiple markets with many different advisors.

-We’ve packaged this seminar program (and others) in our Social Security Marketing Guide, which you can preview here.
+We’ve packaged this seminar program (and others) in our Social Security Marketing Guide.
 The Marketing Guide comes with a lot of great resources like seminar presentations, direct mail pieces, worksheets, client videos, etc. But the true value of the marketing guide is that it takes all the lessons we’ve learned over the years doing Social Security planning and delivers that wisdom to you.
 So you know all the mistakes to avoid and all the best practices to employ right out of the gate.